Creates a session configuration object that allows HTTP and HTTPS uploads or downloads to be performed in the background.

 You can configure an background session to schedule transfers at the discretion of the system for optimal performance using the

-discretionary property.
+is property.
 When transferring large amounts of data, you are encouraged to set the value of this property to

-YES.
+true.
 For an example of using the background configuration, see Downloading Files in the Background.